Effective Date: January 1, 2008

-Epic complies with the U.S.-EU Safe Harbor Framework as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of personal information from European Union member countries.
+Epic complies with the U.S.-EU Safe Harbor Framework and the U.S.-Swiss Safe Harbor Framework, each as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of personal information from European Union member countries.
 Epic has certified that it adheres to the Safe Harbor Privacy Principles of notice, choice, onward transfer, security, data integrity, access, and enforcement.
-To learn more about the Safe Harbor program, and to view Epic's certification, please visit http://www.export.gov/safeharbor/.
+To learn more about the Safe Harbor program, and to view Epic's certifications, please visit http://www.export.gov/safeharbor/.

-This policy is intended to inform people in the EU about the safeguards we have in place for protecting this personal information.
+This policy is intended to inform people in the EU and Switzerland about the safeguards we have in place for protecting this personal information.

 Notice and Choice

 We know it's important to you to understand what will happen to your personal information.
-Although Epic itself does not collect that information from you directly, we do require that our EU customers comply with the Notice and Choice standards applicable in the EU.
+Although Epic itself does not collect that information from you directly, we do require that our EU and Swiss customers comply with the Notice and Choice standards applicable in the EU and Switzerland, respectively.
 That means that our customers notify you of the purposes for which your personal information is collected, the uses to which it will be put and the types of third parties to which it may be disclosed.
-In addition, when required to do so under the applicable EU standards, our customers offer you choices about whether your personal information will be disclosed to third parties or used for any purpose incompatible with those for which it is collected or subsequently authorized.
+In addition, when required to do so under the applicable EU or Swiss standards, as applicable, our customers offer you choices about whether your personal information will be disclosed to third parties or used for any purpose incompatible with those for which it is collected or subsequently authorized.